jeremylynch83/drjeremylynch/master.md

 ![](img/davf.svg)

-The cause of DAVF in a specific patient may not be always be discovers.
+The cause of DAVF in a specific patient may not be always be discovered.
 In general they are not thought to be inherited from parents but instead caused by previous blood clots in the large draining veins of the brain (called venous thrombosis), head injuries, previous brain surgery, or brain infections.
 Some types of DAVF, termed "high-grade" fistulas, have a risk of bleeding into or around the brain which may have severe consequences.
 The risk is further increased following a previous bleed.
 Other types of fistula may have very little risk, termed "low-grade".
 Some patients have no symptoms and the DAVF is discovered incidentally on a CT or MRI scan.
 Nevertheless this does not mean that the DAVF carries no risk and further investigation is commonly [required](diagnosis).

 # Symptoms of DAVF {DAVF}